Abdominal Contrast Enhanced Ultrasound (CEUS)

 You may need to change into a gown for the procedure.

-Preparations depend on the type of ultrasound you are having.
+Preparations will depend on the type of ultrasound exam they are going to do.

 - For most exams, you do not need any kind of preparation